jpatter/GEOINT/README.md

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/RStudio2.png"/>](https://www.rstudio.com/) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/shiny.png"/>](https://shiny.rstudio.com/)

-Use IBM’s Data Science Experience (DSX) and IBM cloud services to create a working cloud-based application from start to finish.
+Use IBM’s Watson Studio and IBM Cloud services to create a working cloud-based application from start to finish.
 Participants will be led through a series of three labs that build upon one another so it is important that they are completed in order.
-A fourth lab will explore additional features of the Data Science Experience.
+A fourth lab will explore additional features of Watson Studio.

-1. [Lab-1](Lab-1) - The first lab will begin with loading raw delimited data into DB2 Warehouse for Cloud and interacting with that data from a Jupyter notebook in DSX with python.
+1. [Lab-1](Lab-1) - The first lab will begin with loading raw delimited data into DB2 Warehouse for Cloud and interacting with that data from a Jupyter notebook in Watson Studio with python.

 1. [Lab-2](Lab-2) - The second lab will leverage Spark machine learning (SparkML) on the loaded data to create categorical predictions using pyspark and a supervised learning model and store the results back to the database.

-1. [Lab-3](Lab-3) - The third lab will guide participants in creating an R notebook and Shiny UI in DSX using RStudio.
+1. [Lab-3](Lab-3) - The third lab will guide participants in creating an R notebook and Shiny UI in Watson Studio using RStudio.

 1. [Lab-4](Lab-4) - Time permitting there will be two labs to choose from for Lab 4.
 The first one features Watson Machine Learning, a point and click capability to build a machine learning model and deploy it.
-The second lab features the Canvas- a visual programming tool to create a machine learning pipeline.
+The second lab features SPSS - a visual programming tool to create a machine learning pipeline.

 ## Instructions:

 ### Step 1.
-Sign up for the IBM Data Science Experience (DSX).
+Sign up for IBM Watson Studio.
 We recommend using the Firefox browser.

-__NOTE__: If you already have a DSX account, please skip to __Step 2__.
+__NOTE__: If you already have a Watson Studio account, please skip to __Step 2__.

 #### Create an account.